hzoo/hopeinsource.com/season-3/illich.md

 [18:12] **Dana**: And if I can give an example very quickly of what I mean.
 Ever since I lived in Southwestern Ohio, where I passed the tallest mountain in Ohio, which happened to be a landfill, I've asked myself everything I put in the trash is there in that mountain.
 That's an ethical issue and waste.
 Very generally, I ask myself all the time, how do I judge my living, my decisions, my actions, my relationship to my daughter and what she's learning by living with me.
 So these are very real personal questions.
 I can't say that I've achieved any enlightenment on them, but those are my active questions.
 And I suspect you have similar.

 [18:56] **Michael**: Yeah.
 One of the things that comes to my mind along these lines.
 Let me back up a little bit.
-At the end of Deschooling Society, Illich draws upon the myth of Prometheus and that opposition between a life that seeks to plan and control, as opposed to receiving as a gift, right?
+At the end of *Deschooling Society*, Illich draws upon the myth of Prometheus and that opposition between a life that seeks to plan and control, as opposed to receiving as a gift, right?
 So that frame of mind that the reality that we experience is a gift and is given and for which we have responsibilities which does not belong to us as it were.

 [19:25] **Michael**: Especially as I think about this in a distinctively theological vein with people like Illich or even Wendell Berry who has this wonderful line about how we live the given life, not the planned in one of his Sabbath poems.
 And that succinctly captures something that is very important to me.